PeptideFox

 • Likely meaning: Subcutaneous KLOW does not reach the gut surface.
 KPV's strongest gut work is oral, where inflamed intestinal cells actively absorb it through PepT1.

-• Move: Treat it as a different route and a different problem: oral KPV or a gut-immune protocol, not more KLOW.
+• Move: It reads as a different route and a different problem: oral KPV or a gut-immune protocol, not more KLOW.

 Phenotype Considerations